LumoSQL/archive1-LumoSQL-on-github/benchmarking/README.md

 ### Summarise and publish the benchmarking data

 The steps below summarise and publish the benchmarking results on GitHub pages.
+This process use Node JS and a JavaScript framework called svelte:

+- Make sure you have Node JS 12 or higher installed, the [official instructions] may help
+- Run `npm install` in this `benchmarking` directory

-First set the `DATA` environment variable to where you want to store the benchmarking data e.g. `export DATA=/var/srv/data`, as above.
+Each time you wish to produce a table, set the `DATA` environment variable to where you want to store the benchmarking data e.g. `export DATA=/var/srv/data`, as above.

 Then start with this directory, `benchmarking`, as the current directory: